Geoxor/ariimaw.moe/README.md

-Make a PR on an issue report if you find a bug!
+Make a PR or an issue report if you find a bug!